Collaborating with Faith & Community Organizations

 Provide Direct Assistance.
 Support for Mentors, Job Navigators, Transportation, Food Pantries, etc.

 Email us at MDHHS-OFC-Collaboration@michigan.gov to learn more and get started.

-Bill Hardiman, director of the Office of Interagency Collaboration for the Michigan Department of Health and Human Services, taught political science at Grand Rapids Community College.
+Bill Hardiman, director of the Office of Community and Faith Engagement for the Michigan Department of Health and Human Services, taught political science at Grand Rapids Community College.

 Bill was elected to the Michigan Senate in November 2002 representing the cities of Grand Rapids, Kentwood and Lowell and the townships of Cascade, Lowell, Vergennes and Grattan.
 He served in the Michigan Senate until 2010 when he reached term limits.